su8/pinky-bar/README.md

 * iproute2    # Net headers

-To see the currently played song name:
+The get the NIC vendor and model:

-* libmpdclient
+* pciutils
-* mpd (with properly configured config)

 To get the sound volume level: